 On April 16, 2024, the Company, as borrower, and certain of its subsidiaries, as guarantors, entered into the Eighth Amendment with, among others, Citicorp North America, Inc., as administrative agent and as the Agent, and certain financial institutions, as lenders, which amended the Credit Agreement, in order to (i) establish a new Term Loan Facility with borrowings of \$875 million in aggregate principal amount and the Term Loans and (ii) make certain other modifications to the Credit Agreement as set forth therein.
-The proceeds from the Term Loans will be used to repay existing indebtedness of the Company, including the Company's 3.750% senior secured first lien notes due 2024 and a portion of the purchase price for the previously announced repurchases from certain holders of the Company's Convertible Senior Notes.
+The proceeds from the Term Loans were used to repay a portion of the Company's Convertible Senior Notes, all of the Company's 3.750% senior secured first lien notes due 2024 and for general corporate purposes.
 For further discussion, see Note 7, Long-term Debt and Finance Leases.